janakan2466/Janakan2466/README.md

 - :rocket: Always ready to collaborate
 - :dart: <q>If human life were long enough to find the ultimate theory, everything would have been solved by previous generations.
 Nothing would be left to be discovered</q> <address>~Stephen Hawking</address>
 - :trophy: I aspire to lead business operations
-- :zap: Fun fact: I love to attend Meetups for learning & Conferences for Networking<br>
+- :zap: Fun fact: Russia built a computer that ran on water in 1936.<br>

 <h2 align="left">:coffee: Let's get connected:</h2>